danielabar/meblog/src/markdown/ruby-configurable-retry.md

   - "Testing Faraday with RSpec"
 ---

 Often when writing Ruby code, you'll encounter a section of code that might not work the first time, but might work on a repeated attempt.
-For example, when fetching data from a remote API, the request may occasionally fail due to network issues but be successful when trying the same request a second time.
+For example, when fetching data from a remote API, the request may occasionally fail due to network issues but be successful when trying the same request a second or even third time.
 This post will explore how to  handle such situations using Ruby's [retry](https://docs.ruby-lang.org/en/3.2/syntax/exceptions_rdoc.html) keyword.
 Additionally, we'll delve into creating a custom module that extends the functionality of the built-in mechanism, providing additional enhancements and reducing some boilerplate.

 ## Built-in Retry

 In Ruby, the `retry` keyword is used to repeat the execution of a block of code within a `rescue` clause.
 It allows you to handle and recover from exceptions by retrying the failed operation.
 In a web application, you would typically want to retry an external network request, but to keep the examples simple for this post, we'll be looking at some code that reads a file.
 Reading a file could fail if the file is not available on the file system.

-For example, the `FileReader` class below is initialized with a path to a file, then attempts to read from the file using `File.read`, which could raise an error:
+For example, the `FileReader` class below is initialized with a path to a file, then attempts to read from the file using `File.read`, which could raise an error if the file is not available on disk:

 ```ruby
 class FileReader